Operation-Jupiter/Simple-Protocol-For-Mac-Terminal/CODE_OF_CONDUCT.md

-# SIMPLE PROTOCOL FOR MAC Code of Conduct
+# SIMPLE PROTOCOL FOR MAC - Code of Conduct

 ## 1. Our Purpose

-A primary goal of Simple Protocol For Mac is to be inclusive to the largest number of contributors, with the most varied and diverse backgrounds possible.
+A primary goal of ,Simple Protocol For Mac, is to be inclusive to the largest number of contributors, with the most varied and diverse backgrounds possible.
 As such, we are committed to providing a friendly, safe and welcoming environment for all, regardless of gender, sexual orientation, ability, ethnicity, socioeconomic status, and religion (or lack thereof).

-This code of conduct outlines our expectations for all those who participate in our community, as well as the consequences for unacceptable behavior.
+This code of conduct outlines our expectations for all those who participate in our community (including slack), as well as the consequences for unacceptable behavior.

-We invite all those who participate in Simple Protocol For Mac to help us create safe and positive experiences for everyone.
+We invite all those who participate in Simple Protocol For Mac to help us create safe and positive experiences for everyone, and for those that we have not yet reached.

 ## 2. Open Source Citizenship

-A supplemental goal of this Code of Conduct is to increase open source citizenship by encouraging participants to recognize and strengthen the relationships between our actions and their effects on our community.
+A supplemental goal of this Code of Conduct is to greatly increase open source citizenship by encouraging participants (and even some non participants) to recognize and strengthen the relationships between our actions and their effects on our community (including slack).

 Communities mirror the societies in which they exist and positive action is essential to counteract the many forms of inequality and abuses of power that exist in society.

-If you see someone who is making an extra effort to ensure our community is welcoming, friendly, and encourages all participants to contribute to the fullest extent, we want to know.
+If you see someone who is making an extra effort to ensure our community is welcoming, friendly, and encourages all participants (even some non participants) to contribute to the fullest extent, we want to know.
+(This Can Be Done Via Slack Private Message, And Email!)

 ## 3. Expected Behavior

 The following behaviors are expected and requested of all community members:

 *   Participate in an authentic and active way.
 In doing so, you contribute to the health and longevity of this community.
+(Even If You Do Not Realize It At The Moment)
 *   Exercise consideration and respect in your speech and actions.
+(Basically Treat Others The Way That You Would Want To Be Treated!)
 *   Attempt collaboration before conflict.
+(This Is Very Important)
 *   Refrain from demeaning, discriminatory, or harassing behavior and speech.
+(Also Very Important)
 *   Be mindful of your surroundings and of your fellow participants.
 Alert community leaders if you notice a dangerous situation, someone in distress, or violations of this Code of Conduct, even if they seem inconsequential.
 *   Remember that community event venues may be shared with members of the public; please be respectful to all patrons of these locations.